wl4g/prometheus-integration/alertmanager/README.md

-# Prometheus Integration for Alsertmanager
+# Prometheus Integration for Alertmanager

 ## 1. Configuring